DataBiosphere/jade-data-repo/README.md

 ## Create a service account
 In the google cloud console, go to IAM & Admin -> Service accounts.
 Click create service account.
 Choose a name and add a description (this service account will be used to manage big query and postgres data for the datarepo).

-Give your service account access to the gcr:
+Give your service account access to dev GCR:

     gsutil iam ch serviceAccount:jade-k8-sa@${PROJECT}.iam.gserviceaccount.com:objectViewer gs://artifacts.broad-jade-dev.appspot.com

 Grant your service account the storage and bigquery admin roles:

     gcloud projects add-iam-policy-binding ${PROJECT} --member serviceAccount:jade-k8-sa@${PROJECT}.iam.gserviceaccount.com --role roles/bigquery.admin